awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 + The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS managed CMK for Amazon SQS\.
 + Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SQS\.
 You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Encryption Keys** section of the AWS KMS console or using AWS KMS actions\.
 For more information about CMKs, see [Customer Master Keys](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide*\.
 For more examples of CMK identifiers, see [KeyId](http://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
 There are additional charges for using AWS KMS\.
-For more information, see [How Do I Estimate My AWS KMS Usage Costs?](#sqs-estimate-kms-usage-costs) and [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.
+For more information, see [Estimating AWS KMS Costs](#sqs-estimate-kms-usage-costs) and [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.

-## How Does the Data Key Reuse Period Work?<a name="sqs-how-does-the-data-key-reuse-period-work"></a>
+## Understanding the Data Key Reuse Period<a name="sqs-how-does-the-data-key-reuse-period-work"></a>

 Amazon SQS uses a single customer master key \(either the AWS managed CMK for Amazon SQS or a custom CMK\) to provide [envelope encryption](http://docs.aws.amazon.com/kms/latest/developerguide/workflow.html#envelope_encryption) and decryption of multiple Amazon SQS messages during the *data key reuse period*\.
 To make the most of the [data key reuse period](#sqs-sse-key-terms), keep the following in mind:
 + A shorter reuse period provides better security but results in more calls to AWS KMS, which might incur charges beyond the Free Tier\.